I love reading and writing. I came to writing late in life and discovered a world where I feel like a fish in the water.

 - Meditate: sit comfortably and make sure that no one will disturb you for ten to fifteen minutes.
 Close your eyes and let your attention on your breathing noticing the inhalation and exhalation.

-- Breathe to reinvigorate yourself.
-Inhale to the count of 8 and exhale to the count of 12.
+- Breathe in deeply and fully to reinvigorate yourself.
 Notice how your body fills with energy.

 May this festive period bring you joy and good health!